Medicaid is government-funded health insurance for people with lower incomes. Nearly 60 million Americans use it. Medicaid can help if you:

 If you have a child who qualifies, Medicaid covers even more.
 You may get financial help if your child needs to see an eye doctor or needs glasses.
 Mental health services are covered.
 So is long-term care in your home if your child needs it.

 You can get financial help if your spouse needs to be in a nursing home.
 Long-term care is costly.
-Medicaid can help make sure you have enough money to stay in your home while your spouse gets care elsewhere.
+If you qualify, Medicaid can help make sure you have enough money to stay in your home while your spouse gets care elsewhere.

 Who Is Eligible for Medicaid?